 The desire to engage in this 21 Day Challenge began a few months ago, when we realized that our congregation would continue to be in a state of social isolation through the summer.
 The Adult Faith Formation Council of our congregation has lifted up that among other things, we have a lot of work to do in regards to racial equity.
+With permission from Eddie Moore Jr., the creator of this challenge, we are offering this page as a resource for all.
 This 21 Day Challenge will by no means be the end of the work we need to do, instead it is a humble beginning on a long and important journey.
-The recent killings of George Floyd, Ahmaud Arbery, and Breonna Taylor have only highlighted the immediacy and need of this work.
-The racial inequity that divides us is a part of our history as a people that we cannot hide from, and to ignore is to go against the will of Christ which is “to unite all things in him” (Ephesians 1:10).

-The Adult Faith Formation team challenges you during this time of isolation to a 21-Day Race Equity Challenge, a first step in confessing wrongs and moving toward justice.
+The Adult Faith Formation team challenges you to enter into a season of learning, beginning with this 21-Day Race Equity Challenge, a first step in confessing wrongs and moving toward justice.
 In engaging, you will be exposed to voices and perspectives different than your own through articles, videos, and podcasts.
 Each day you will choose one way of engagement and reflect in a journal.
-At the end of the challenge, we will gather together to share our reflections.
+At the end of the challenge, I encourage you to connect and share your insights with a friend.

 Associate Pastor for Discipleship